Have you been injured in an accident?

 Each individual’s situation is unique and should be evaluated on its own merits by experienced personal injury lawyers.
 With their help, you’ll gain insight into what lies ahead and a better understanding of why some cases take longer than others.
 Read on to learn more about what determines the length of a personal injury claim.

 Personal injury cases can be complex and involve a variety of factors.
-Depending on the type and severity of the injury, how much evidence is needed to prove negligence or wrongdoing, and whether it’s resolved through settlement or trial, the process could take anywhere from several months to years.
+Depending on the type and severity of the injury, how much evidence is needed to prove negligence or wrongdoing, and whether it’s resolved through settlement or trial, the personal injury lawsuit process could take anywhere from several months to years.

 The average case takes about one year for resolution, but this length of time can vary greatly depending on certain factors.
 It’s important to understand that a personal injury case may not move forward quickly; however, staying informed throughout the entire process will help you feel more in control as your case progresses.